 In this blog post I want to showcase the new offering in a hands-on fashion, making use of a multichannel sample application that will be deployed into the cloud as well as on mobile.

-Alternatively, you can all details in our online documentation Developing Low-Code Business Applications.
+Alternatively, you can find all details in our online documentation Developing Low-Code Business Applications.

 To make it easier to configure your subaccount, we provide a Booster that helps you subscribe to the necessary services and defines the roles and role collections required for starting your development journey.
 You’ll have the option to create a brand new subaccount, or apply the Booster to an existing subaccount.
-In your global account cockpit, please select Boosters and start the Booster called Prepare an Account for Low-Code / No-Code App Development.
+In your global account cockpit, please select Boosters and start the Booster called Get started with SAP Business Application Studio.

 Note: if you quickly want to get started developing apps, you can skip the below set up steps.
 However, please remember to come back here once you are ready to deploy your application.

 For previewing your application, we will use a ‘locally’ running SQLite database available within the SAP Business Application Studio environment.
 However, once you are going to deploy your application, you will need a HANA Cloud database to store your application’s data.
 If you already have a subaccount set up with a HANA Cloud database instance, then you can use this subaccount as deployment target for your applications as well.
 However, this really depends on how your organisation manages the cloud environments.